 Salaried - the school covers the tuition fees and pays you a salary based on the unqualified teacher salary scale.
 If you get a salaried place, you will not be entitled to a student loan or bursary.

 Non-salaried - you will not be paid a salary.
-However, you will still be eligible for a student loan and a .
+However, you may still be eligible for a student loan and a training bursary.

 We offer School Direct courses for both Primary and Secondary Education.

 Chat with our staff